xeaone/language-javascript-plus/README.md

 `apm install language-javascript-plus`

 ## Usage
-Simply declare a template tag with a prefix multiline comment with html or css and you get syntax highlighting.
+Simply declare a template tag with a prefix multiline comment with HTML or CSS and you get syntax highlighting.

 ## Triggers